vinuunnithan/ScantoDocx/README.md

 🤝 **Developed with the help of Gemini AI:** This application, including its interactive interface layout, cloud file handling backend, and architectural evolution from a desktop script to a web app, was built in active collaboration with Gemini AI.

-Designed for non-technical users and coworkers to seamlessly transcribe documents with zero local setup.
+Designed for non-technical users to seamlessly transcribe documents with zero local setup.

 ---